 Yes, we are Harry Potter fans.

 No, I hadn’t even thought about it when I named them.

 BECAUSE SQUIRRELS HAVE RIGHTS AND DON’T LIKE SPAM

-We reserve the right to refuse any submitted URLs – squirrels don’t use Mary Kay or sign up for MLMs.
+We reserve the right to refuse any submitted URLs – squirrels don’t tend to use Mary Kay (despite what Eddie Izard says) or sign up for MLMs.
 Just sayin’.